johnbrumley/desma158/day-10.md

 }
 ```

-2. Bumpers (i.e. add force to the object when it collides with specific objects)
-3. Multiple spawn points that use different inputs to spawn
-4. Points
 # Scripting Animations

 To control different aspects of the animator inside of a script, you can get a reference to the component using the **GetComponent** method.